abhinandansamal/walmart-unit-sales-forecast/README.md

 The model's performance is evaluated using the Weighted Root Mean Squared Scaled Error (RMSSE).
 The primary objective is to minimize this error metric.

-## Submission Format

-Each row in the submission file contains an id that is a concatenation of an item_id and a store_id, ending with either validation (for the Public leaderboard) or evaluation (for the Private leaderboard).
-You are predicting 28 forecast days (F1-F28) of items sold for each row.

 ## Dataset Description

 • **calendar.csv:** Contains information about the dates on which the products are sold.